NaoiseGaffney/Training/README.md

 Create `cart/context_processor.py` context processor called `cart`.
 Update `settings.py` with the new context processor -> `cart/context_processors.py` in TEMPLATES.

+#### Styling and Layout using Materialize CSS 1.0.0

+CSS classes in HTML templates and 'base.css'.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).